Followers

 Sculptress Spy

 But did this make her a spy?
-Maybe yes, maybe no, but she had an active correspondence with prominent Americans and most likely provided them “nuggets” gleaned from her wealthy and high-placed connections during the early years of the American revolution.
+Maybe yes, maybe no, but she had active correspondence with prominent Americans and most likely provided them “nuggets” gleaned from her wealthy and high-placed connections during the early years of the American Revolution.
 She corresponded with Benjamin Franklin and John Jay, both key figures in the diplomatic side of the war.
 Patience also wrote letters to Pennsylvania politician John Dickinson describing the British Army's preparations in England.
 Tales abound of her sending sculpted wax figures embedded with secret notes to her sister in Philadelphia.
 But this is not substantiated.

 John Dickinson